 Nashville International Center for Empowerment

-- Participate in all program meetings, staff development, and wellness activities
+- Participates in NICE staff training and development activities

 - Other duties as assigned